ZayJII/Tea-auto-send-bot/README.md

 3. **Setup the Wallet File**

    Edit a file called `address.txt` add as many wallet addresses as possible

+   if you dont use your own wallet list, use no.3 to generate wallet and re start node tea.js

    Edit a file called `private_keys.txt` This file should contain the private keys for the wallets you want to use, one private key per line.
 Make sure to keep this file secure.